pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 2. **Separate** declarations (`module.hpp`) and definitions (`module.tpl.hpp`) when templates are long and complex.
 Then add `#include "module.tpl.hpp"` at the end of `module.hpp` (before closing its header guard).

-3. **Explicitly instantiation** for a specific list of types.
+3. **Explicitly instantiation** for a specific list of types (e.g., when you know all needed types in advance).
 Only in this case, definitions can go to a source file.
 But if you instantiate a template for other types not explicitly instantiated, the compiler will not have access to the definition, leading to linker errors.

 ---